As promised in the video, you can get my free online courses below:

 This is a typical dynamic analysis where the speed on which the load is applied actually plays a role.
 The static design does not take such inertia effects into account!
 You need a dynamic analysis for that!

 If you have something that oscillates at a certain frequency you most likely have vibrations in your system.
-In general, you can calculate such a system with force response analysis.
+In general, you can calculate such a system with forced response analysis.
 In short, it will tell you how your structure will react to excitation with such frequency.
 The risk here is that if this frequency is close to the natural frequency of the structure resonance will happen and amplitude can reach infinity (if there is no damping of course).

 Forced response analysis is a bit more complex than a more popular approach in such cases that is modal analysis.
 In fact, modal analysis is so popular that your FEA package might actually call it “dynamic analysis”.